 - Seek the help you need individually and as a family from professionals with the appropriate clinical expertise.
-Find other collaboratively trained professionals such as lawyers and financial advisors to support your family through a collaborative process.
+Individually, find the correct divorce lawyer for each of your needs.
+Find other collaboratively trained professionals who has expertise in family law such as a family lawyer and financial advisor to support your family through a collaborative process.

 Remember, working cooperatively with your spouse is the best for your kids.
 A collaborative separation and divorce will cost the family less emotionally and financially, and will keep your children’s wellness as something you and your spouse maintain as your central focus throughout this challenging time of transition.